 Nectar is a national research cloud.
 We cater to all Field of Research codes.
 It’s already used by 35 Australian universities and 16 NCRIS facilities across Australia.
 Regardless of what institution you work at, our federated cloud’s homogenous platform provides you with a consistent look and feel.

 We’ve been developing research computing for more than 10 years.
 We’ve simplified the process of storing, analysing and collaborating with data to provide Australian researchers with a competitive edge.

 Nectar is a versatile cloud computing infrastructure that can be used in many different ways to support research, such as a virtual desktop for a single researcher, or as a powerful computational server that can be shared by researchers in Australia and internationally.

 With Nectar, researchers can:

-- share and collaborate nationally and internationally, with shared access and data, via AAF authentication to ensure your research meets the highest standards.
+collaborate nationally and internationally with easy shared access to compute, software and data to ensure your research meets the highest standards

 Nectar can also be used to develop and host services, such as databases, data repositories, web portals and tools, and large-scale research platforms or virtual research environments.

 Learn more about the digital services hosted on Nectar.

 To use Nectar, sign up for a new account with your institutional account via the Australian Access Federation (AAF) and start your 6-month trial.